 We finally got to our gate, where we met up with our friends Jeff and Joy, also from AIS West.

 We landed in Hurghada and engaged a taxi to drive us to El Gouna, a smaller town several miles up the coast where we had booked rooms at the Captain’s Inn on the marina.

 El Gouna (which means “the lagoon” in Arabic) is a upscale tourist resort.
 Everything is shiny and new and designed for visitors.
 Manmade canals winding throughout the development ensure that everyone is close to the water.

 Luxury yachts line the harbor.

 Even now in the off-season the town would normally be bustling with Russian, British, and German tourists.
-However, since the terrorist attack on a Russian plane in October, the number of international visitors arriving by air has dropped to almost zero.
+However, since the terrorist downing of a Russian passenger plane in October, the number of international visitors arriving by air has dropped to almost zero.
 Russian flights have stopped completely.
 These are very hard times for the tourist industry in Egypt.
-It did make a quiet and crowd-free weekend for us.
+It did make for a quiet and crowd-free weekend.

 Although the average January temperature in El Gouna is slightly above 70F, a cold snap was predicted for the weekend.
 The weather was sunny but a bit cool and windy the next day.
 We walked along the deserted beach but it was too cold to go in the water without a wetsuit.